jmcrego/MiNMT/README.md

 Hereinafter we considier `$TRAIN`, `$VALID` and `$TEST` variables containing suffixes of the respective train/valid/test files, with `$SS` and `$TT` variables indicating file extensions of source and target language sides.
 Train/Valid/Test files are formated with one sentence per line of untokenized (raw) text.
-Learning and inference steps are performed after tokenization as described in the `$TOK` config file introduced in the next step.

 ### (1) Preprocess